-This article describes how to find the IoT Hub service in the Azure portal, and how to create and manage IoT hubs.
+This article describes how to create and manage IoT hubs using the Azure portal.

 Create an IoT hub

 This section describes how to create an IoT hub using the Azure portal.